On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: Abstract

 \section{Abstract}

-In this paper, we consider a general $K$-user multiple-input multiple-output~(MIMO) broadcast channel~(BC).
+In this paper, we consider a general $K$-user {Gaussian} multiple-input multiple-output~(MIMO) broadcast channel~(BC).
 We assume that the channel state is deterministic and known to all the nodes.
-While the capacity region is well known to be achievable with dirty paper coding (DPC), we are interested in the simpler linearly precoded transmission schemes.
-First, using a simple two-user example, we show that any linear precoding scheme with only private streams can have an unbounded gap to the sum capacity of the channel.
-Then, we show that applying rate-splitting~(RS) with minimum mean square error~(MMSE) precoding, one can achieve the entire capacity region to within a constant gap in the two-user case.
-Remarkably, such constant-gap optimality of the RS scheme does not extend to the three-user case.
-Specifically, we derive the constant-gap sum rate of the three-user RS scheme and show that its gap to the sum capacity can be unbounded through a pathological example.
-For the general $K$-user RS scheme with arbitrary $K$, we derive a constant-gap sum rate upper bound that is shown numerically to be tight.
-Finally, we propose a practical stream elimination algorithm that can reduce the total number of active streams while preserving the constant-gap rate, i.e., with only a finite sum rate loss.
-Based on the same idea, we propose a second algorithm to order the $2^K-1$ streams.
+While the {private-message} capacity region is well known to be achievable with dirty paper coding (DPC), we are interested in the simpler linearly precoded transmission schemes. {In particular, we focus on linear precoding schemes combined with rate-splitting~(RS).
+First, we derive an achievable rate region with minimum mean square error~(MMSE) precoding at the transmitter and joint decoding of the sub-messages at the receivers.
+Then, we study the achievable sum rate of this scheme and obtain two findings: 1)~an analytically tractable upper bound on the sum rate that is shown numerically to be a close approximation, and 2)~how to reduce the number of active streams -- crucial to the overall complexity -- while preserving the sum rate to within a constant loss.
+The latter results in two practical algorithms: a stream elimination algorithm and a stream ordering algorithm.
+Finally, we investigate the constant-gap optimality of linearly precoded RS with respect to the capacity.
+Our result reveals that, while the achievable rate of linear precoding alone can be arbitrarily far from the capacity, the introduction of RS can help achieve the capacity region to within a constant gap in the two-user case.
+Nevertheless, we prove that the RS scheme's constant-gap optimality does not extend to the three-user case.
+Specifically, we show, through a pathological example, that the gap between the sum rate and the sum capacity can be unbounded. }